junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Twisted enough to be demons already," Crowley says plainly.
 "Unfortunate for you."

-"Dammit, Crowley, can't you keep your demons in a line?
+"Dammit, Crowley, why don't *you* fix that?
+Can't you keep your demons in a line?
 What do you do everyday, just busy sitting on the throne?"
 Dean can't help snapping.

-"What do I do?!
-What do you do everyday?!
-Just busy chatting with Mama and Papa, hanging out with your puppies?"
+"What do *I* do?!
+What do *you* do everyday?!
+Just busy chatting with Mama and Papa, hanging out with your puppies?
+I'm only one man -- one demon, fine -- I need help!"
 Crowley growls annoyedly, glancing around at Sam and Cas in the car.
 "It's like a big fat soul feast out there, a freaking Carnival!
-I have other fleeing demons to catch, all the nasty bits.
+I have fleeing demons everywhere to catch, all the nasty bits.
 You're lucky not all demons crushing the gates and getting out to have fun!
 If you remember, they aren't exactly the 'listening to the boss' type.
-I want them gone, you want them gone.
+They're demons!
+Now, I want them gone, you want them gone.
 So help me deal with it!"

 Dean is taken aback by his suddenly raised voice.

-Crowley's glance passes John and Mary who still stand by the door, not taking one more step as if they are afraid of merging into the mist.
+Crowley's glance passes John and Mary who still stand by the door.
+They seem to have tried to move down the stairs toward the car but not successful.
+Every step they take as they merge into the mist, their figures shift and flicker, thinning away, as if they're dispersing into the grand mist, losing sense of themselves.
+John barely moves down to the paved road before Mary pulls him back, the two of them staring at the car helplessly.

+Crowley makes a casual gesture at them.
 "What's wrong with Mama and Papa Winchester?
 Afraid of mingling with other ghost buddies?"

+Dean follows his gesture, frowning to see the same.
+"Why --"

-He snaps a finger, John and Mary's spirits appear at the backseat.
-"Don't say I never did anything for you," the demon leaves with that, disappearing right at the same time.
+Crowley snaps a finger before he can finish, John and Mary's spirits appear at the backseat.
+"Don't say I never did anything for you," the demon leaves with that, disappearing right at the same time into the thin air.

 "Who's that?"
 John asks immediately.

 "Uh," Sam says intelligently.

-Dean puts his attention back to the road, start driving.
-The fog is so dense that racing back isn't an option.
-They are practically blind.
+Dean puts his attention back to the road, pointedly trained, start driving slowly.
+The fog is so dense that speeding up isn't an option.
+They are practically blinded.
 On the upper side, there aren't that many cars on the road to worry about crashing in.

 "That's Crowley," Castiel supplies, seeing none of the Winchesters are going to answer.